swiftlang/swift-evolution/proposals/0233-codepoint-and-character-literals.md

 The default inferred literal type for `let x = 'a'` will be `Character`, following the principle of least surprise.
 This also allows for a natural user-side syntax for differentiating methods overloaded on both `Character` and `String`.

-Single-quoted literals will be inferred to be integer types in cases where a `Character` or `Unicode.Scalar` overload does not exist, but an integer overload does.
-This can lead to strange spellings such as `'1' + 1' == 98`.
-However, we forsee problems arising from this to be quite rare, as the type system will almost always catch such mistakes, and very few users are likely to express a `String` with two literals instead of the much more obvious `"11"`.
+Single-quoted literals will be inferred to be integer types in cases where a `Character` or `Unicode.Scalar` overload does not exist, but an unambiguous integer overload does.
+This is not the case with most integer operators, so expressions like `'1' + '1' == 98` would be an ambiguity error under Swift’s overload resolution rules.

 Use of single quotes for character/scalar literals is *heavily* precedented in other languages, including C, Objective-C, C++, Java, and Rust, although different languages have slightly differing ideas about what a “character” is.
 We choose to use the single quote syntax specifically because it reinforces the notion that strings and character values are different: the former is a sequence, the later is a scalar (and "integer-like").
 Character types also don't support string literal interpolation, which is another reason to move away from double quotes.